symfony/ux/src/LiveComponent/doc/index.rst

         public Post $post;
     }

-To send the ``$post`` property to the frontend, it is "dehydrated" to a scalar value.
+To send it to the frontend, the ``Post`` object is "dehydrated" to a scalar value.
-For persisted entities, the data is dehydrated to its ``id`` and only that is passed to the frontend.
+For persisted entities, the data is dehydrated to its ``id``.
 For unsaved entities - or any other objects - the value is passed through Symfony's serializer.

-When Ajax requests are sent to the frontend, the data is then *hydrated* back into the original values.
+When Ajax requests are sent to the frontend, the dehydrated data is then *hydrated* back into the original values.

 .. caution::

     Dehydrated data is passed to the frontend so it's readable by the user.
     If your object is dehydrated via the serializer, be sure no sensitive data is exposed.

-To control (de)hydration, set the ``hydrateWith`` and ``dehydrateWith`` options on ``LiveProp``.

 Writable Object Properties or Array Keys
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~